Introduction: Signal Generator AD9833

 The display is a 1.3" OLED running at 3.3V which is controlled by an SH1106 chip via an I2C bus.

 Search eBay for 1.3" OLED.
-(I don't want to recommend a particular seller as links quickly go out of date.
-Choose one that looks like that photo, says "I2C" or "IIC" and has four pins labelled VDD GND SCK SDA.
+I don't want to recommend a particular seller as links quickly go out of date.
+Choose one that looks like that photo, says "I2C" or "IIC" and has four pins labelled VDD GND SCL SDA.
 (Some displays seem to have the pins in a different order.
-Check them.)
+Check them.
+The proper name for the clock of I2C is "SCL" but on eBay the boards can be labelled "SCK" like my one in the photo.)

 A fuller description of the OLED library is in my oscilloscope Instructable in Step 8.
 You should download and install the driver library SimpleSH1106.zip which is in Step 8.
 (I don't want to upload another copy here and have to maintain two copies.)